 The increased amount of our trade and bills receivables has had, and will likely continue to have, an increased pressure on our working capital needs and increase our bills receivable turnover days.
 Additionally, if we are unable to recover our trade and bills receivables, which might be affected by factors beyond our and our customers' control, our business, financial condition and results of operations may be materially and adversely affected.
-See "Financial Information - Description of Certain Items from Our Consolidated Statements of Financial Position - Trade and other receivables" and "Financial Information - Description of Certain Items from Our Consolidated Statements of Financial Position - Trade and other receivables" Financial Position - Amounts due from related companies" for further details.
+See "Financial Information - Description of Certain Items from Our Consolidated Statements of Financial Position - Trade and other receivables" and "Financial Information - Description of Certain Items from Our Consolidated Statements of Financial Position - Amounts due from related companies" for further details.